chizid/loolander-data/README.md

 `--max-gb` in the "Work out which regions" step and it will split that region into smaller pieces.

+**The plan looks much bigger than the world** — Geofabrik publishes bundles like `dach` and `us` alongside the countries and states they already contain, as siblings rather than parents, so walking the tree cannot see the overlap.
+`BUNDLES` in `scripts/regions.py` lists the ones worth skipping and what has to be present before each is dropped.
+A bundle whose contents are not all covered is kept, so a reorganisation at Geofabrik costs bandwidth rather than losing a country.
+The log says which were dropped and how much that saved.

 ---

 ## Running it on your own machine